impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

   run: git clone --depth 1 https://github.com/sstephenson/bats.git
 ```

 Again, we can tell by the leading `-` character that this is a new entry in the `steps` array, i.e. the 2nd step in our job.
-The docs [tell us](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsname){:target="_blank" rel="noopener"} that the `name` directive specifies "A name for your step to display on GitHub."
+The docs [tell us](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsname){:target="_blank" rel="noopener" } that the `name` directive specifies "A name for your step to display on GitHub."
 The name for this step is `Install bats`.

 What does this step do?
 That's what the `run` directive is for.
-From [the docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun){:target="_blank" rel="noopener"}:
+From [the docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun){:target="_blank" rel="noopener" }:

 > Runs command-line programs using the operating system's shell.